saarang1995/slate/source/index.html.md

 // To check if the timestamp is correct console.log(timeStamp);

-// Place your API key and secret below.
-You can generate it from the website. key = "";
+// Enter your API Key and Secret here.
+If you don't have one, you can generate it from the website. key = "";
 secret = "";